 - You're almost done!
 The next step is to actually test the configuration.

-- Open an Incognito (private browsing) Chrome window and sign-into Highfive with this link.
-This step is highly recommended so that you are able to revert your changes within the original Chrome window if something unexpected occurs.
-You can open a new Incognito window by going to your Chrome settings > New Incognito window.
+- Open an Incognito (Chrome) or InPrivate (Edge) window and sign-into Highfive with this link.
+This step is highly recommended so that you are able to revert your changes within the original browser window if something unexpected occurs.
+You can open a new private browsing window by going to your browser Settings > New Incognito or InPrivate window.

-- If something unexpected does occur and you are not logged into Highfive properly, you can navigate back to your original Google Chrome window and click on Disable SAML, which will revert the changes.
+- If something unexpected does occur and you are not logged into Highfive properly, you can navigate back to your original web browser window and click on Disable SAML, which will revert the changes.

 - The correct configuration will bring you to the Highfive home page where you can start and join meetings or share your screen.